dvgis/threebox-es6/docs/Threebox.md

 - - -

-## Using vanilla *Three.js* in Threebox

-Threebox implements many small affordances to make mapping run in *Three.js* quickly and precisely on a global scale.
-Whenever possible, use threebox methods to add, change, manage, and remove elements of the scene.
-Otherwise, here are some best practices:

-- Use `threebox.Object3D` to add custom objects to the scene
-- If you must interact directly with the THREE scene, add all objects to `threebox.world`.
-- `tb.projectToWorld` to convert lnglat to the corresponding `Vector3()`

 ## Performance considerations

 - Use `obj.duplicate()` when adding many identical objects.
-If your object contains other objects not in the `obj.children` collection, then those objects need to be cloned too.`
+If your object contains other objects not in the `obj.children` collection, then those objects need to be cloned too.
+- This is a by default behavior when `tb.loadObj` is called.